narugit/dotfiles/README.md

 ## Secret Dotfiles
 Secret dotfiles are listed in `.gitignore`.

-I suppose that I manage its only in local and not suppose that upload to GitHub because its are secret.
+I suppose that I manage its only in local.

+I does not suppose that I upload its to GitHub because its are secret.

 ### zsh
 I can add secret configuration, such as secret environment variable in below.